llSourcell/Your_First_Decentralized_Application/README.md

 Self contained project to run Web 3.0 (DApp) using Node.js with 2 simple commands (no coding needed)

 ## QuickStart
+Run following command and it will automatically pull the code, install dependencies, start the blockchain, start a simple backend and start website on your browser!
 ```
 > git clone git@github.com:rpavez/Your_First_Decentralized_Application.git
 > cd Your_First_Decentralized_Application